clydeventure/OpenCV-Counting-Money/README.md

 This project really pushed me to work outside of my comfort zone.
 My bootcamp course did not teach NumPy or OpenCV intentionally so that we, the students, would have to find solutions through reading the documentation.
 We were provided hints as to what we should be doing, but the rest was up to us.

-At the moment, I am trying to make myself hirable as sson as possible.
-Therfore, I am focusing more on Django and app development with Python.
-Due to time constrants, I made this program per instruction.
-When time is adbunadant, I would love to come back and rewrite the program to identify coins based off of ratio, and to count paper money as well.
+At the moment, I am trying to make myself hirable as soon as possible.
+Therefore, I am focusing more on Django and app development with Python.
+Due to time constraints, I made this program per instruction.
+When time is abundant, I would love to come back and rewrite the program to identify coins based off of ratio, and to count paper money as well.

 [Back To The Top](#table-of-contents)